UK Council for Psychotherapy

 Counselling Central London, Camden, near Kings Cross & Psychotherapy in London - tiredness, fatigue, vitality

-Our Looks, Body Image Anxiety, Needing To Enhance Our Beauty Dissatisfied or preoccupied with what's wrong with our body, the flaws, that we haven't got a body ideal, we may come from the belief that our body needs fixing and seek a body issues counsellor.
+Our Looks, Body Image Anxiety, Needing To Enhance Our Beauty How we feel about our body can be closely related to our mood, esteem, insecurity, need for external validation.
+Dissatisfied or preoccupied with what's wrong with our body, the flaws, that we haven't got a body ideal, we may come from the belief that our body needs fixing and seek a body issues counsellor.
 Some people choose to define their beauty, sense of security purely on how they look, their body image yet this form of skin-deep beauty fades (see also Ageing, Elders & Maturity - Counselling London) and our very being, deeper qualities live on - our reliability, compassion, kindness, vitality, joy, warmth, passion, vulnerability and tenderness, courage, goodwill, curiosity, sense of humour, inner child, creativity, positivity, sexual energy, generosity of spirit, spirituality.
 Some of us may be addicted to beauty, glamour.
 We may want to emanate our own beauty from within - our inner qualities, intrinsic worth, real self.
 Appreciating ourself for all of who we are, beauty inside and out there in the world may be missing.
 As for attracting others, do we only want a person who cares more about how we look, than who we are?
 (Our inner beauty emanates from within and when we are in touch with this, we gain confidence, esteem, self-respect, self-worth.)
 We may have a physical feature, which we find difficult to come to terms with.
 Sensing the inner landscape of our body from the inside, how it feels (maybe warm or cold, numb or alive, tense, agitated, overexcited or relaxed, painful or painless, heavy, loose, soft or sharp, light or tight), valuing all our senses can help give us a felt experience and great understanding of our body as a living, breathing instrument - the vehicle for our self.
 Appreciating how well our body is working - valuing, respecting the body for what it does for us, how it keeps us alive, may be more significant.
 Having gratitude for what our body does (rather than what it doesn't or how it looks) can support us.
 The counselling for body image helps explore what else we are really feeling - our real emotions, what is really going on besides our body judgements.
 (Cultural, societal, social media influences, alongside childhood experiences, messages or so called throw away comments we pick up from family, friends may also influence us - see also Unhealthily Comparing Us With Others.)
 Emotional eating, comfort eating, compulsive eating may be a concern for some.

 Lose your mind and come to your senses.
 Fritz Perls